 If you’re into more than just shoes, turn to the goddess Nike.
 To the ancient Greeks she personified victory; the ancient Romans called her Victoria.
 In classical art, Winged Victory flew around rewarding battlefield champions with glory and fame by crowing them with a laurel wreath.
 In legend she was also friends with Athena, protectress of Athens.
 And as one of the most commonly depicted deities on Greek coins, Nike was a true badass of antiquity.

-Best selfie spot: Next to the statue of Nike in Ephesus, Turkey (see photo)
+Best selfie spot: Next to the statue of Nike in Ephesus, Turkey (see that swoosh?)

 Best selfie spot: Near her enormous statue on the banks of the Godavari River in Telangana, India